 However, this approach can be a conundrum between the current version of higher education and the need for developing and encouraging creative problem-solving people.
 A good example of this was Thomas Edison, who failed numerous times before he created the light bulb.

 Institutions shouldn’t look down on people because they failed.
-In fact, the University of Maryland actually celebrates spectacular failures and now hold a conference where people talk about where they’ve failed, but more importantly what they’ve learned from it and how they changed what they were doing and improved on what they are attempting.
+In fact, the University of Maryland actually celebrates spectacular failures and now holds a conference where people talk about where they’ve failed, but more importantly what they’ve learned from it and how they changed what they were doing and improved on what they are attempting.
 That is the tool that is going to help students the most in their future careers because everyone will be focused on challenges and improvements.

 The next level of academics

 The cross-disciplinary approach is critical to prepare students for the world they will enter.
 Students increasingly can create their own majors and craft their own paths based on their interests and skills.
 While this is not a new concept, many institutions do not do this.
-It’s also an institutional mindshift away from “I know what’s best for you” to instead embracing a more personalized education.
+It’s also an institutional mind shift away from “I know what’s best for you” to instead embracing a more personalized education.

 Higher education needs to find ways to expose students to new ideas and unlock something—a skill or interest– in them that they didn’t realize they had.
 The institution should support these students in this inquiry but not hand them everything as they go forward.
 It’s also important to connect students with individuals with similar viewpoints and interests as well as with others who think differently.

-Students’ own exploration through their classwork as well as their interactions with a variety of classmates will offer more important insights and learnings that ultimately will be more useful to them.
-This model also means that higher education institutions aren’t driving the students’ academic progress as much as they have in the past; instead, the institution’s role is more about unlocking, supporting, connecting and encouraging potential.
+Students’ own exploration through their classwork as well as their interactions with a variety of classmates, will offer more important insights and learnings that ultimately will be more useful to them.
+This model also means that higher education institutions aren’t driving the student’s academic progress as much as they have in the past; instead, the institution’s role is more about unlocking, supporting, connecting, and encouraging potential.

-Online education also is creating innovation through allowing students to make higher education their own.
+Online education also creates innovation by allowing students to make higher education their own.
 For instance, students who are not morning people don’t have to take 8 a.m. classes, which provides real efficiencies.
 Institutions need to consider the blend of synchronous and asynchronous delivery in relation to how the faculty develops curriculum, delivers knowledge, and provides students with opportunities to apply what they have learned.
 Students need to learn how to think, find meaningful resources, problem-solve, break down barriers and go around obstacles.
 The focus needs to be on creating adaptable, resilient, persistent, resourceful citizens.
 And higher education needs to see themselves as part of the talent-supply pipeline.

 Higher education faculty and leaders also are determining is that some of the instructional methods and techniques that work in the classroom don’t translate to online education.
 This means that faculty members are having to learn to teach in different ways that go beyond their standard Powerpoint and lectures.

-As higher education moves forward toward totally on-line or hybrid models, faculty will need to explore other ways to more effectively engage students.
+As higher education moves forward toward totally online or hybrid models, faculty will need to explore other ways to more effectively engage students.
 Lenzer believes this will be critical because the “new normal” will require colleges and universities to make better use of technology going forward.

 Additionally, institutions need to consider an individualized approach to learning.
-While this can be very difficult when a class has 100 or more students, this approach still can offer significant benefits to students.
+While this can be very difficult when a class has 100 or more students, this approach can still offer significant benefits to students.
 Furthermore, adopting this student-centered approach to learning can differentiate the institution in potential students’ minds, serving as a major enticement to enrolling.

 This approach may be an easier transition for younger faculty, who have a different perspective.
 While the traditional “tenure” approach offers faculty the chance to explore new worlds in research, there needs to be accountability in relation to students and what they want from their college experience.

-Lenzer was brought in to the University of Maryland as an outlier on purpose because flexibility is becoming increasingly more important because the world is changing so rapidly.
+Lenzer was brought in to the University of Maryland as an outlier on purpose because flexibility is becoming increasingly important because the world is changing so rapidly.
 Higher education needs to keep up, because some studies show that what students learn in their freshmen year could be obsolete by their senior year.

 Lenzer believes her role is to continually ask, “Help me understand why we do it this way.”
 She finds that most of the time, people don’t know.
 While people need to be cautious about crossing a legal line and a moral/ethical line, they also tend to be worried about the policy and accreditation lines.
 However, these last two lines can be changed.
 With that said, it’s critical to speed up the system to make these changes to reflect the continuous change in a rapidly evolving society.